andygock/avr-uart/README.md

 	-DUART_RXn_BUFFER_SIZE=nn -DUART_TXn_BUFFER_SIZE=nn

-RXn and TXn refer to UART number, for UART3 with 128 byte buffers, add:
+RXn and TXn refer to UART number, for example to set up UART3 with 128 byte buffers, add:

 	-DUART_RX3_BUFFER_SIZE=128 -DUART_TX3_BUFFER_SIZE=128

+UART0 is always enabled by default, to enable the other UARTs, add USARTn_ENABLED to your compiler symbol options, for example to unable UART1:

+	-DUSART1_ENABLED

-Supports AVR devices with up to 4 hardware USARTs.
+Supports AVR devices with up to 4 hardware UARTs with independant user defined buffer sizes.